jphmrst/PLC/src/plc/imp/Imp.lagda.md

 (** Add C-style `for` loops to the language of commands, update the
-    `ceval` definition to define the semantics of `for` loops, and add cases for `for` loops as needed so that all the proofs in this file are accepted by Coq.
+    `ceval` definition to define the semantics of `for` loops, and add cases for `for` loops as needed so that all the proofs in this file are accepted by Agda.

     A `for` loop should be parameterized by (a) a statement executed initially, (b) a test that is run on each iteration of the loop to